sugartechllc/WxflowToChords/README.md

 ## JSON Input Schema
 Input data is structured according to the Weatherflow [UDP api](https://weatherflow.github.io/SmartWeather/api/udp.html).
-Messages have 'type' field identifying the type of message, and an 'ob' array containing the values in a specific order.
-Unfortunately, the meaning of each array element is not identified in the message; you have to refer to the documentation to determine this.
+Messages have  a`type` field identifying the type of message, status fields indicating hardware health, and in some cases an `ob` array containing the weather values in a specific order.

+Unfortunately, the meaning of each `ob` array element is not identified in the message; you have to refer to the documentation to determine this.
+Other values, such as voltage and rssi, can be located by identifier.

 For example: